 We know that keeping remote employees engaged can be a challenge to companies, especially when you run out of ideas.
 In case this is something you’re struggling with, here are some of the best ideas for engaging remote employees.

 10 ideas to engage remote employees

 Idea #1: Set clear goals for remote employee engagement

 If your company wanted to increase sales or improve customer service, they would create a plan to achieve these goals.
-In the same way, employee engagement needs to become a part of your overall business strategy.
-Developing an engagement program could include objectives such as improving internal communications or implementing company-wide pulse surveys on a regular basis.
+In the same way, remote employee engagement needs to become a part of your overall business strategy.
+Developing a remote engagement program could include objectives such as improving Internal Communications or implementing company-wide pulse surveys on a regular basis.
 Share these objectives to raise morale and empower remote teams.

 There is no point in setting goals if you cannot measure their impact.
-Once you have identified the main focus of your employee engagement program, you should develop S.M.A.R.T. goals.
+Once you have identified the main focus of your remote employee engagement program, you should develop S.M.A.R.T goals.
 These are objectives that are specific, measurable, attainable, relevant, and time-bound.
-So if your focus is to reduce employee turnover, then be clear about what you want to achieve.
-Make sure to set milestones and KPIs so there is accountability as well.
+Be clear about what you want to achieve, and make sure to set milestones and KPIs so there is accountability as well.

-Regular one-on-one meetings are an important part of any communication strategy.
-These conferences give managers the opportunity to receive valuable feedback while understanding the needs and concerns of their employees who work from home.
+Regular one-on-one meetings are important to keep remote workers engaged.
+These meetings give managers the opportunity to receive valuable feedback while understanding the needs and concerns of their employees who work from home.
 There are a variety of topics that can be covered during one-on-one meetings, including: